AbdelazizMaher/Embedded_Linux/Embedded_Linux/04_U-Boot/README.md

 ```bash
 sudo qemu-system-arm -M vexpress-a9 -m 128M -nographic -kernel <Path To the u-boot>/u-boot -sd <Path To the sd.img>/sd.img -net tap,script=<Path To the script>/qemu-ifup -net nic
 ```

+## uEnv.txt for U-Boot:

+**The uEnv.txt file** is a configuration file commonly used with U-Boot as the bootloader.
+It allows users to specify boot parameters and environment variables that are read by U-Boot during the boot process.

+- A typical uEnv.txt file includes key-value pairs specifying various boot parameters and commands for U-Boot.

+- If the filename uEnv.txt is changed, U-Boot will no longer automatically recognize and process the file during boot.
+The user would need to configure U-Boot to look for the new filename or specify the file manually during boot.